agomezmoron/appium-maven-archetype/README.md

 ### Archetype structure
 The archetype consist of several important parts.

-#### In the root:
+###### In the root:

-1. pom.xml:

-We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles, and all the config for the Build phase.
+1. pom.xml: We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles, and all the config for the Build phase.

-2. downloadApp.sh
+2. downloadApp.sh: this script is executed before the project to download and install the app in the device/emulator.

-#### In the src/test/resources:
+###### In the src/test/resources:

 1. Selectors
 2. Suites
 3. .properties

-#### In the src/test/java:
+###### In the src/test/java:

 1. Page objects
 2. Tests